integreat-io/integreat/README.md

 }
 ```

-In case of any other status than `ok`, there will be no `data`, but the `error` property
+In case of any other status than `ok` or `queued`, there will be no `data`, but
-will be set to an error message, usually returned from the adapter.
+the `error` property will be set to an error message, usually returned from the
+adapter.

 `data` and `error` will never be set at the same time.